Karl Toko Ekambi: Lyon

 On 20 January 2020, Toko Ekambi went back to Ligue 1, on loan to Lyon for the remainder of the season.
 On 2 June, he moved on a permanent transfer with a four-year contract, for a fee of €11.5 million.
 He played in the 2020 Coupe de la Ligue Final on 31 July, the last game in the competition's history.
 On as an 80th-minute substitute for Memphis Depay, he scored in the penalty shootout after a goalless draw, but his team lost to PSG.

 With 14 goals in 2020–21, Toko Ekambi was once again joint ninth top scorer in Ligue 1.
 The following season, he finished joint tenth with 12 goals.

 Loan to Rennes

 On 26 January 2023, fellow Ligue 1 club Rennes announced the signing of Toko Ekambi on loan from Lyon for the remainder of the season.
 The fee was €1.5 million, with a further €1 million depending on performances.
 He scored his first goal for the club on 19 March to open a 2–0 win at PSG, ending a 35-game unbeaten home run for the hosts dating back nearly two years.

 Abha

 On 24 August 2023, Toko Ekambi joined Saudi Pro League club Abha on a two-year deal.

 Al-Ettifaq

 On 30 January 2024, Toko Ekambi joined fellow Saudi Pro League club Al-Ettifaq on a one-and-a-half-year contract.

+Al-Fateh

+On 10 September 2025, after the expiry of Toko Ekambi's contract at Al-Ettifaq, he joined another Saudi Pro League side Al Fateh on a one-year deal.

+Al-Arabi

+On 4 January 2026, just six months after Toko Ekambi's signing at Al Fateh, he mutually terminated his contract with them, and joined Qatar Stars League side Al-Arabi on a six-month contract.